 Fever or cough or other symptoms.
 Older people should not be allowed to enter the house.

-In the case of sick elderly, his daily use should be cleaned with disinfectant.
+In the case of sick elderly, their daily use should be cleaned with disinfectant.

 Those who have not received the vaccine must take the pneumococcal vaccine.
 PCV 13 and PPSV 23 should be taken at one-year intervals.
 If you do not get the influenza vaccine every year, take it.
 As a result, the problem of pneumonia and influenza will be prevented a lot.
 Those who have not yet been vaccinated should take the vaccine immediately.